Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

   the old or new analog format succeeded.

 Step 11: SendTuFromQuery() again.
-Additional steps follow in the Working loop for discrete and impulse polling, confirmed by the presence of SendZaprosDiscret and SendZaprosImpuls in the function list, but the exact ordering relative to the steps above requires further analysis of the full Working() function body.
+Additional steps follow in the Working loop for discrete and impulse polling via SendZaprosDiscret and SendZaprosImpuls.

 Tag pending flag offsets confirmed from Working() disassembly: